openjs-foundation/summit/.github/ISSUE_TEMPLATE/openviz-summit-topic-proposal.md

 <!--
 Share data and time for the session, so that remote attendees can join.
-Example: June 9, 11:00am CDT / TBD / Open for discussion
+Example: October 8, 11:00am PDT / TBD / Open for discussion
 -->

 **Level**